 PGY - 1

-• 44 weeks of inpatient rotations at Loma Linda University Medical Center (LLUMC) and the Jerry L. Pettis Memorial Veterans Hospital (LLVA)
+• 44 weeks of inpatient rotation at Loma Linda University Medical Center and Jerry L. Pettis Memorial Veterans Hospital General ID Service

-• 2 weeks for research and scholarly work
+• 2 weeks of research and scholarly work

-• 48 weeks of one half-day per week continuity clinic
+• 48 weeks of one-half day per week continuity clinic (both at VA and LLU)

 • 4 weeks of vacation